kevsterd/PoSH-Passwords/README.md

 This a a simple function, that I will be adding to over time to generate passwords using PowerShell utilising the Windows Pseudo Random Number Generator (PRNG) which is a function from the Windows Cryptographic Service Provider (CSP).
 This is (more than) 'good enough' for most cases as without a hardware generator probably as good as Windows provides.

-It was borne of frustration with a number of devices, platforms and applications not accepting specific charecters as input.
+It was borne of frustration with a number of devices, platforms and applications not accepting specific characters as input.
 A number of platforms won't allow:

-* Specific Charecters only (% $ \  \/ for instance)
+* Specific Characters only (% $ \  \/ for instance)
-* No numbers as the first charecter
+* No numbers as the first character
-* No symbols as the first charecter
+* No symbols as the first character

 This is created as PowerShell function that is simple to use.